 Further, students undertake a CAS project of at least one month's duration that challenges students to show initiative, demonstrate perseverance, and develop skills such as collaboration, problem-solving, and decision-making.
-It is a series of sequential CAS experiences and can address a single strand of CAS or combine two or three of them.
+It is a series of sequential CAS experiences and should combine two or three strands of CAS.
+Close collaboration with an expert is required.